zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Allesandro says, “I don’t see one either.”
 Luisa th en says, “Forget it.
 I’ll just finish watching the movie on my phone.”
 So apparently Luis a was watching a movie on her computer, and now she’s going to watch it on he r phone.
 Then she says, “Oh no, my phone battery is running low, too.”
 “To run (run) low (low)” means to have very little of something left – “to be running out of” something, we may also say.
 “I’m running low on coffee” means I don’t have very  much coffee left.
 “I’m running low on battery power” means my battery is almost ou t of juice.

 Luisa says, “The battery is a high-capacity battery  and is supposed to discharge slowly, giving me a full day of power.”
 “Capacity” (capacity) refers to how much something can contain, or how big or sometimes how powerful something is.
 A “high-capacity battery” would be a battery that, on e presumes, you could use for a long time.
-Luisa says, “The battery is supposed t o discharge slowly.”
+Luisa says, “The battery is supposed to discharge slowly.”
 “To discharge” (discharge) is the opposite of “to charg e.”
 So, if “to charge” is to add electrical power to a battery, “to discharge” would  be to take that away.
 When you use a battery, you are slowly discharging it.

 Luisa thought that her high-capacity battery would give her a full day of power, a full day of use, of energy.
 “I don’t know what’s wr ong with it,” she says.
 Allesandro then asks, “Do you want to borrow my rad io?”
 A “radio” (radio), for those too young to remember, is a device that recei ves what are called “radio frequency waves” and uses them to produce sound.
 Al lesandro says, “At least you can listen to music for a while.”
 Luisa says, “ A radio?
 You mean an old- fashioned radio?”
 “Old-fashioned” here means someth ing that no one uses anymore.